 My favorite hike at Smith Rock State Park is the beloved (and very popular) Misery Ridge Trail Hike.
 The trail takes hikers past Monkey Face, which is considered one of the toughest rock climbs in the world.

-The first mile of this scenic Oregon hike is challenging, but you must preserve because the views from the summit are worth the effort.
-Think jaw-dropping and sweeping views of the Cascade Range in full display.
+The first mile of the scenic hike is challenging, but you must preserve because the jaw-dropping views from the summit are worth the effort.
+If you’re not up for the summit, I suggest opting for the peaceful River Trail instead.

 Read More: Visiting the Wooden Shoe Tulip Festival

-Arguably the most famous waterfall in a state known for waterfalls, Multnomah Falls is one of the most visited spots in Oregon for good reason.
+Arguably the most famous waterfall in the state, Multnomah Falls is one of the most visited places in Oregon for good reason.
+Plunging a staggering 620 feet, it’s the tallest waterfall in Oregon (a state known for waterfalls!).

 #9.
 Visit the Alvord Desert

 #8.
-Partake in the Hood River Valley Fruit Loop
+Enjoy the Hood River Valley Fruit Loop

-The Hood River Fruit Loop is one of the best things to do in Oregon during the summer and fall seasons when the various farms open their doors to eager u-pickers and offer seasonal fruits and veggies.
+The Hood River Fruit Loop is one of the best things to do in Oregon during the summer and fall seasons.
+Take a self-guided 35-mile drive around the scenic town and pop into various farms and fruit stands along the route.

 My favorite season to enjoy the Fruit Loop is the fall when the weight of crisp apples and ripe pears hanging from trees are an invitation to pick too many and make pie for friends.